-Project Yuki Nakayama ALS Nursing Care Project Improving the Quality Of Life of Patients with Amyotrophic Lateral Sclerosis
+Project Yuki Nakayama ALS Nursing Care Project Improving the Quality Of Life of Patients with Amyotrophic Lateral Sclerosis care system for advanced amyotrophic lateral sclerosis p Chiharu Matsuda, Ph.D.

-"Our mission is to establish the best practices for respiratory and communication management for ALS patients in a community-based setting .
+"Our mission is to establish the best practices for respiratory and communication management for ALS patients in a community-based setting.
 We have established a multidisciplinary research team to develop a Brain Machine Interface for ALS patients."
 Multidisciplinary research team